 How to Increase Customer Retention within the App

 Customer retention marketing is essential at every stage of your app business.
 As soon as you start getting users, you need to think of the ways to retain them.
-Our guest author Sam Makad, who helps small & medium enterprises to grow their app businesses, shares app’s potential issues that cause uninstalls.
+Our guest author Sam Makad, who helps small & medium enterprises to grow their app businesses, shares an app’s potential issues which could be the cause for uninstalls.
 Keep them in mind when building your customer retention strategy.

 Customer retention correlates directly with churn rate which ordinarily refers to the percentage of customers that stopped patronizing the app itself or services of a company during a set period of time.
 Is there a way for any brand to tackle it?
 The main reason brands shouldn’t take the case with kid gloves is that it’s an ascertained fact that it costs more to acquire a new customer than to retain an existing one.